goedware/UWP-Breadcrumb-Control/README.md

 * Set the **Seperator** property.
 This will display the specfied string as seperator
 * Set the **SeperatorTemplate** property.
 This will display your specified datatemplate as seperator item

+If *SeperatorTemplate* is specified it will use that instead of *Seperator*.

 ### 4. Overflow Items
 Overflow items will replace your breadcrumb items when the control is too large (horizontal) to be displayed on the screen. *The last breadcrumb will never transform into an overflow item.* You can specify the items in 3 different ways:

 * Do nothing and use the default overflow string *...*
 * Set the **OverFlow** property.
 This will display the specfied string as overflow
 * Set the **OverFlowTemplate** property.
 This will display your specified datatemplate as overflow item

+If *OverFlowTemplate* is specified it will use that instead of *OverFlow*.

 ### 5. Home Selected
 You can specify your own action when the Home item is selected.
 You can specify the action in 2 different ways: